arosboro/aleo-record-interfaces/README.md

         view_key: "AViewKey1huxxFRxUvS9Xx2Cy49JK8nn7ZNQ9mrfeMiq6UYZbbdZ5",
     });
     // The keys are hashes, (field values) in string format
-    // Each record is JSON format of
+    // Each record is JSON format of a serialized program_id.aleo/Record.record
-    // a serialized program_id.aleo/ProgramRecord.record.
-    // It is important to pull records from the response before parsing. aleoRecordStore.consume(response.data.records);
+    // It is important to pull records from the response before parsing aleoRecordStore.consume(response.data.records);
 } catch (error) {
     console.log(error);